vfxetc/vee/docs/concepts.rst

 ``manifest.txt``
 --------------------

-The requirements file may also include:
+The manifest file may also include:

     - Headers, which are lines formatted like ``Header: Value``, e.g.::